GE2025: PSP to contest Kebun Baru, Marymount and Pioneer SMCs

 PSP OPTIMISTIC ABOUT CHANCES AT MARYMOUNT

-He added that Mr Khoo is “not new”, having contested in the 2020 election at West Coast GRC, but that his presence at the constituency does not mean he will be contesting there.

-“We have not decided on who is going to be the candidate at Marymount yet, that will be only made known before the nomination day or on the nomination day,” said Mr Leong.

-Asked about his party’s chances at the constituency given the absence of Dr Ang, Mr Leong said: “We think that we will continue to do our best, and we are confident that we will be able to put up even better results this round.”
+Asked about PSP's prospects without Dr Ang, Mr Leong expressed optimism.
+"We will continue to do our best, and we are confident that we will be able to put up even better results this round."

-Mr Khoo added: “PSP has never put our eyes away from Marymount, we’ve done walkabout here, previously with Dr Tan, and Hazel, it’s a place close to our hearts.”
+Mr Khoo, who previously contested as part of PSP's West Coast GRC team, added: “PSP has never put our eyes away from Marymount.
+We’ve done walkabouts here, previously with Dr Tan and Hazel.
+It’s a place close to our hearts.”

-Mr Leong also addressed a question on whether they will try to avoid a three-cornered fight with lawyer Lim Tean’s People’s Alliance for Reform (PAR).
+On whether the party will try to avoid a three-cornered fight with lawyer Lim Tean’s People’s Alliance for Reform (PAR), Mr Leong said PSP leaders will speak to PAR.

-“We have not spoken to them yet, but we will be speaking to them after today,” said Mr Leong.

-During the walkabout, Mr Leong and Mr Khoo, along with about 15 other PSP members and volunteers walked into Ms Gan and her PAP team.
-Mr Leong and Ms Gan exchanged greetings and posed for photos.

-Speaking to CNA, Ms Gan said that she is looking forward to the contest with PSP.
+Ms Gan and her PAP team, who were also at Bishan North shopping mall on their own walkabout, exchanged greetings with the PSP team.

-“I think it’s good that our residents have a choice on which party and which candidate you want to vote for,” said the Minister of State for Education.

-“Regardless of which candidate from PSP comes, we will stay focused on the work that we do,” she added.
+“It’s good that our residents have a choice on which party and which candidate you want to vote for,” said Ms Gan, who is the Minister of State for Education, told CNA.
+"Regardless of which candidate from PSP comes, we will stay focused on the work that we do.

 “We have built up a good team over the last five years, and we have not stopped in our engagement of residents and helping residents, improving the town since five years ago, so we are ready.”

-Elsewhere, PSP vice-chairperson Hazel Poa and her husband Tony Tan Lay Thiam, 54, who is a party member, made their rounds at Mayflower Market and Food Centre, part of Kebun Baru SMC.
+At Mayflower Market and Food Centre in Kebun Baru, PSP vice-chairperson Hazel Poa introduced her husband Tony Tan Lay Thiam, 54, as a potential candidate.

-Ms Poa on Saturday introduced Mr Tan, who is an entrepreneur in the education and gaming industry, as a potential candidate.

-Mr Tan had previously stood in the 2011 General Election as a candidate under the National Solidarity Party (NSP) for Chua Chu Kang GRC.

-Speaking briefly to the media in Mandarin and English, Mr Tan said that he grew up in a single-parent family, and that being a recipient of the Singapore Armed Forces scholarship had “changed his life”.
+Mr Tan, speaking in both English and Mandarin, told reporters he grew up in a single-parent household and that receiving a Singapore Armed Forces scholarship had “changed his life”.

-Ms Poa said that having walked the ground and interacted with residents, the cost of living remains a predominant concern of Singaporeans.
+Ms Poa said that residents continue to express concerns about the rising cost of living, which remains a key issue for the party.

-“There will be Singaporeans who feel left behind.
-I think we, as a country, can do more for them.”

-Asked about the possibility of the couple being fielded as candidates in the same GRC in the upcoming election, Ms Poa said she could not confirm this and reiterated that the party would confirm its slate of candidates after the writ of election is issued, as well as each constituency’s candidates on Nomination Day.
+Asked if the couple might be fielded together in a GRC, Ms Poa said the party's slate of candidates would be confirmed after the writ of election is issued.

-Nevertheless, Ms Poa said that they would “keep the options open” for either herself or Mr Leong to contest in a SMC.
+However, she left open the possibility that either she or Mr Leong could contest in an SMC.

 Ms Poa had earlier said that she is willing to stand in an SMC to “walk my talk”.

-“For us, of course, West Coast was the area where we had the best results (in GE2020), so that was the area that we were focusing most of our efforts on,” said Ms Poa.
+“For us, of course, West Coast was the area where we had the best results (in GE2020), so that was the area that we were focusing most of our efforts on,” she said.

 “For reasons of electoral boundary changes, we have always thought that it is prudent to actually cover ground that are protected, but that means CCK (Chua Chu Kang) as well as West Coast.”